 Ansible Architecture Diagram

 You provide Ansible with information about servers by specifying them in an inventory.
 We usually create a directory called “inventory” to hold this information.

-For example, a straightforward inventory file might contain a list of hostnames.
-The Ansible Inventory is the system that a playbook runs against.
-It is a list of systems in your infrastructure that the automaton is executed against.
+Example: For example, a straightforward inventory file might contain a list of hostnames.
+The Ansible Inventory is the system against which a playbook runs.
+It is a list of systems in your infrastructure against which the automaton is executed.
 The following Ansible architecture diagram shows all the Ansible components, including modules, playbooks, and plugins.

+Ansible Architecture Diagram